 In 2018, President Trump signed and passed the 2018 farm bill, allowing the legalization and production of hemp based CBD oils under certain conditions.
 The result has been an insane boom in the CBD market industry and thousands of CBD products introduced on the market.
 These range from oils, edibles, topicals and even vape compatible products.

 Unfortunately, not all CBD oils are created equal and almost all of the products on the market are not FDA regulated or approved.
-Many are trying to cash in on this health craze and many oils on the market have been found to contain little to no actual CBD.
-In addition, about 1 in 5 CBD products contained the intoxicating cannabinoid THC when not labelled for it.
+Many are trying to cash in on this health craze and while there are many great products, many oils on the market have been found to contain little to no actual CBD.
+In addition, about 1 in 5 CBD products contained the intoxicating cannabinoid THC when not labelled for it (which may or may not be a concern for you).
 Some products were even found to have a dangerous, synthetic cannabinoid, known as 4-CCB!
 It’s suspected in 52 cases of adverse reactions, including altered mental status, seizures, shaking, confusion, loss of consciousness, and hallucinations.

 So, the biggest question for consumers with this boom in unregulated CBD products is “what is the best cbd oil?” and whether they are 1. effective and 2. safe.
 In this article, I aim to answer the most frequently asked questions regarding CBD and provide you with some trustworthy and reliable CBD recommendations, helping you to make a more informed decision on whether CBD is right for you and where to start with it!